pawngames/GodotModularBuilder/README.md

 Future prospects:
  - Iron out some block adding bugs (indicator goes nuts sometimes)
- - So for only adds center impulse, which is not ideal for more realistic physics.
-For some reason (probably my fault), when adding positioned impulse, body goes to a fixed direction.
  - Controller needs a global direction control, my strongest reference here is Space Engineers.
  - Better camera gimbal follow control, for driving.